NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Insights/insights/ai_price_vs_actual_insights.md

 - **Kroger and Amazon Fresh** show **higher pricing variability** by region; a more adaptive approach.
 - Differences likely reflect **localized demand, supply chain costs**, and **anchoring behavior**.

- **AI projections serve as the benchmark — execution shows how strategy unfolds across the real-world landscape.**
+ **AI projections serve as the benchmark; execution shows how strategy unfolds across the real-world landscape.**